 If your property was built or renovated before the 31st of December 2003, there is the possibility it will contain asbestos material.

-Almost all residence of Western Australia are at risk of asbestosis and mesothelioma if asbestos is handled incorrectly.
+Almost all residents of Western Australia are at risk of asbestosis and mesothelioma if asbestos is handled incorrectly.

 Asbestos can be found in over 3000 different products, with a variety being found within Perth homes and businesses.

-Asbestos was widely considered a cheap, durable and suitable product, which was used extensively in the building industry.
+Asbestos was widely considered a cheap, durable product, which was used extensively in the building industry.

 Dangers and Disease